Justin Herbert Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 Matchup vs. Denver

-- Herbert averages 278 passing yards per game in three matchups against the Broncos, 0.5 more yards than his over/under in Sunday's game.
+- Herbert averages 278 passing yards per game in three matchups against the Broncos, 0.5 fewer yards his over/under in Sunday's game.

-- Herbert had a TD pass in all of those games against the Broncos, while throwing multiple TDs twice.
+- This week Herbert will face the NFL's sixth-ranked pass defense (226.3 yards allowed per game).

-- The 226.3 passing yards the Broncos allow per game makes them the NFL's sixth-ranked pass defense this season.
+- The Broncos have allowed 18 touchdowns through the air (1.2 per game).
+They are third in the league in that category.

 Recent Performances

-- In last week's matchup with the Texans, Herbert completed 77.1% of his passes for 336 yards, while tossing one touchdown with two interceptions.
+- In last week's outing against the Texans, Herbert threw for 336 yards while completing 77.1% of his passes, while throwing one touchdown with two interceptions.

 - He also ran the ball four times for 15 yards on the ground.